 Once a venue and date have been decided on, share all your saved Pinterest boards and other inspiration with your planner.
 Your planner will be able to take those ideas and vet vendors that match your style and budget and are available on your date.
 Start scheduling phone calls and virtual meetings with the “big ticket” vendors that book up the quickest such as photographer, videographer, entertainment, hair/makeup, and officiant.

-We’ve heard from couples who are hesitant to start booking vendors out of worry about losing deposits in the worst-case scenario that their early 2021 weddings won’t happen.
+We’ve heard from couples who are hesitant to start booking vendors out of worry about losing deposits in the worst-case scenario that their late 2021 or early 2022 weddings won’t happen with their desired guest count.
 While we understand that concern, working through a wedding planner with experienced vendors will ensure you are booking reliable and trusted companies.
-Work with your planner to examine contracts so there are no financial penalties for postponements in regards to travel and/or large-gathering restrictions due to the pandemic.
+Work with your planner to examine contracts and the financial penalties for postponements in regards to travel and/or gathering restrictions due to the pandemic.

 Step 4: Continue Planning and Stay Optimistic

 Create a registry, start your wedding website, and select save-the-dates.
 Continue planning the details of your day such as wedding party attire, catering, florals, etc. as if it is guaranteed to happen.
 Hold off on ordering any items, for now, that may be personalized with a date *just* in case.
-None of us know exactly what the future of this pandemic looks like but we recommend couples not make any decisions on postponements until 8-12 weeks out (unless there is an obvious decision imposed by state-ordered restrictions at the time).
+We recommend couples not make any decisions on postponements until 8-12 weeks out (unless there is an obvious decision imposed by state-ordered restrictions at the time).

 While things are unknown, you don’t want to find yourself rushed into planning a wedding or missing out on your choice of vendors because you held off too long on booking.
 And the worst case?
 If postponed, your wedding is already entirely planned!
 You’ve booked a solid vendor team that will work with you to determine a new date and you can focus on enjoying the remaining time of your extended engagement.

 Y’all, we get it…this is all much easier said than done!
 But let’s not stop dreaming and planning these beautiful celebrations with your closest friends and family.
-We WILL get back to gathering and it WILL be more cherished and meaningful than ever before!
+We are already seeing positive trends for the future of events, and we can’t wait to get back to the weddings we knew before this pandemic!

 If you have any questions about planning right now, please reach out to our team.
 We are still in the business of love and remain SO excited to assist couples in their wedding planning journey!